 Garden Admission

-Nitobe Memorial Garden is usually open by donation from around November 1st until early to mid-March from 10:00 am until 2:00 pm, but just on Tuesdays to Sundays.
-It’s open for the rest of the year from about 10:00 am until 4:30 pm with an admission fee.
+Nitobe Memorial Garden is open from Tuesdays to Sundays.
+It’s usually open by donation from around November 1st until early to mid-March from 10:00 am until 2:00 pm.
+It’s open for the rest of the year from 10:00 am until 4:30 pm with an admission fee.

-The regular cost of the garden is free year-round for UBC students, but normally about $7 for adults the last time we checked.
+Regular admission to the garden is free year-round for UBC students, but $7 for adults the last time we checked.
 Information on rates including a combined entrance with other UBC garden facilities can be found at the UBC Botanical Garden‘s website.

 Check out Nitobe Memorial Garden for a map of the garden.